 Final Thoughts on the Echelon EX-15:

 With the EX-15, Echelon has produced a high-quality bike as far as the lower price range is concerned.
 The EX-15 has the standard high-quality steel frame that we expect from Echelon, along with a well-constructed magnetic flywheel and belt drivetrain, ensuring that the EX-15 will last as long as you need it to.
-The EX-15 also has a high standard of adjustability, allowing for the saddle and handlebars to be both vertically and horizontally adjusted and offering 32 levels of magnetic resistance.
+The EX-15 also has a high standard of adjustability and offering 32 levels of magnetic resistance.
 This ensures that if you purchase the EX-15 your desires will always be met.
 Yet the EX-15 is still held back by some very poor decisions made by Echelon.
 By having neither an integrated monitor nor any support for apps besides the Echelon Fit App, the EX-15 requires you to pay for a subscription to the Echelon Fit App if you desire full functionality from your stationary bike.
 And of course, the most unforgivable factor is the laughably short 1-year warranty.
 Echelon allows you to purchase an extended warranty for your EX-15, either 1 year or 3 years, but the fact that the included warranty isn’t longer than it truly does the EX-15 a disservice.

-The Echelon EX-15 may initially be a very tempting option to those shopping for an exercise bike in the lower range of prices, and rightfully so.
+The Echelon EX-15 is a very tempting option to those shopping for an exercise bike in the lower range of prices, and rightfully so.
 The EX-15 has a high quality, intuitive build which can conform to whatever you require of it.
-This draw is dampened by the additional expenses that stem from the necessity of a subscription to the Echelon Fit App and to purchase an extended warranty.
-Ultimately, the EX-15 just becomes too expensive, even for the quality features that it offers.
-If you’re looking for a bike in this price range, you’d be better off looking somewhere else.